napari/docs/docs/naps/7-key-binding-dispatch.md

 * On release only - only allow the key to be bindable to 'on-release'
     - Decided against as this would not allow both 'on-press' and 'on-release' actions.

-In case (A), the corresponding command will not be triggered immediately, but will be delayed by user-defined miliseconds (e.g. 200ms), after which the press logic for the command will execute.
-If another key binding is triggered, this action will be canceled.
-If the base key is released early, the press logic will execute immediately and the delayed action will be canceled, along with the release logic being executed immediately afterwards.

 ### Finding a match

 When checking if an active key binding matches the entered key sequence, the resolver will fetch the pre-sorted list of direct conflicts and check if the last entry is active using its `when` property, moving to the next entry if it is not.
 When it encounters a blocking rule, it will return no match, and for a negate rule, it will store the affected command in an ignore list and continue to the next entry.
 If no special rules are present, it will return a match if the command is not in an ignore list, otherwise continuing to the next entry, and so on, until no more entries remain.